visgl/luma.gl/docs/api-reference/webgl/vertex-array.md

 ## Notes about Integer Attributes

 * The application can enable normalization by setting the `normalized` flag to `true` in the `setBuffer` call.
-* **WebGL2** The application can disable integer to float conversion when running under WebGL2, by setting the `integer` flag to `true`.
+* **WebGL 2** The application can disable integer to float conversion when running under WebGL 2, by setting the `integer` flag to `true`.
 * [`glVertexAttribIPointer`](https://developer.mozilla.org/en-US/docs/Web/API/WebGL2RenderingContext/vertexAttribIPointer) specifies *integer* data formats and locations of vertex attributes.
 Values are always left as integer values.
 Only accepts the integer types gl.BYTE, gl.UNSIGNED_BYTE, gl.SHORT, gl.UNSIGNED_SHORT, gl.INT, gl.UNSIGNED_INT

 ## Notes about Instanced Rendering

-* About setting `divisor` in attributes: Instanced attributes requires WebGL2 or a (widely supported) WebGL1 extension.
+* About setting `divisor` in attributes: Instanced attributes requires WebGL 2 or a (widely supported) WebGL 1 extension.
 Apps can use the luma.gl feature detection system to determine if instanced rendering is available, though the extension is so ubiquitously supported that many apps just make the assumption: [instanced_arrays](https://webglstats.com/webgl/extension/ANGLE_instanced_arrays).
 * An attribute is referred to as **instanced** if its divisor value is non-zero.
 * The divisor modifies the rate at which vertex attributes advance when rendering multiple instances of primitives in a single draw call.
 * If divisor is zero, the attribute at slot index advances once per vertex.